anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ### Time synchronization

-For security and maintenance reason, it is strongly recommended to time synchronize your Kubernetes pods thanks to the Network Time Protocol (NTP).
-Pods use the clock of the node they are running on, so you need to time synchronize the nodes of your Kubernetes cluster.
+For security and maintenance reasons, it is strongly recommended to time-synchronize your Kubernetes pods using the Network Time Protocol (NTP).
+Pods use the clock of the node they are running on, so you need to time-synchronize the nodes of your Kubernetes cluster.

-On AWS, it is recommended to use the chrony client to synchronize your Linux instances (for details refer to [AWS Set time guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)).
+On AWS, it is recommended to use the Chrony client to synchronize your Linux instances.
+For more information, see [AWS Set time](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).

 ### Kubernetes considerations